Heterogeneous Knowledge Transfer in Video Emotion Recognition, Attribution and Summarization: Approach

+Directly optimizing Eq. \ref{eq:learningwordspace-1} is intractable because computing the probability in Eq. \ref{eq:learningwordspace-2} requires a summation over all words in the vocabulary.
+As an approximation, we use the negative sampling technique, which samples a few negative examples $w_{1}^{\prime},\cdots,w_{m}^{\prime}$ that do not appear in the context window, and maximizes:

-In this work, we train a support vector regressor with a linear kernel for each dimension of the word vector ${\pmb \psi}_{w_{Tr}}$.
-Similar support vector classifiers have also been used in the attribute learning works \cite{lampert13AwAPAMI,yanwei_ZSL_pami}.
+Training of the above model yields embeddings for each word in the vocabulary.
+We can then train a regressor $g(\cdot)$ from video-level features $\pmb s_{i}$ to the embedding of its class label word (e.g., joy, sadness).
+In this work, we train a support vector regressor with a linear kernel for each dimension of the word vector.

+However, regressors trained on the training set may generalize poorly to test classes that do not exist in the training set.
+This is mainly because the distribution of visual features in different classes differ.
+For example, videos of joy usually have positive frames with bright light and smiling faces, while a sad video would typically contain dark colors and people crying.
+Thus, the relation between video features and the class label's embedding may vary for different classes.

-Note that the regression models in Eq (\ref{eq:regressors}) potentially have a generalization problem which is largely caused by the different visual distribution of disjointed training and testing classes in zero-shot learning settings.
-For example, videos of joy usually have positive frames, whilst a sad video would have negative ones.
-To ameliorate such generalization problems, \pl{we take inspiration from \cite{yanweiPAMIlatentattrib} and apply} Transductive 1-Step Self-Training (T1S) to adjust the word vector of new emotion classes.
-Specifically, for a class $z^{\star}\in Z_{Te}$ that is previously unseen, and the corresponding word vector ${\pmb \psi}_{z^{\star}}$, we compute a smoothed version $\bar{{\pmb \psi}}_{z^{\star}}$:
+To alleviate this generalization problem, we take inspiration from the Rocchio algorithm in information retrieval~\cite{vector_space_classification,yanweiPAMIlatentattrib}, and use more relevant testing instances to update the query prototypes for better classification accuracy.
+We thus apply Transductive 1-Step Self-Training (T1S) to adjust the word vector of unseen emotion classes.
+Let $Z_{Tr}$ and $Z_{Te}$ denote emotion label words in the training and test sets respectively.
+For a test class $z_{i}^{\star}\in Z_{Te}$ that is previously unseen and its distributed representation ${\pmb\psi}_{z_{i}^{\star}}$, we relate it to $k$ nearest video neighbors in the test set.
+We compute a smoothed version $\bar{{\pmb\psi}}_{z_{i}^{\star}}$:

-where $\text{KNN}\left({\pmb \psi}_{z^{\star}}\right)$ denotes the set of spherical $K$ nearest neighbors to ${\pmb \psi}_{z^{\star}}$ of the predicted testing word vector in the semantic space.
-Eq (\ref{eq:self-training}) aims at transductively ameliorating such visual differences by averaging the $\bar{\pmb \psi}_{z^{\star}}$ with its nearest neighbor testing instances.
-Here, to prevent the semantic drift of self-training, we only do self-training for one step.
-By using Eq (\ref{eq:self-training}), we can get the updated word vector testing set $\bar{\pmb \psi}_{w_{Te}}$.
+where $K\text{-NN}\left(\cdot\right)$ denotes the set of spherical $K$ nearest neighbors in the semantic space.
+Eq. (\ref{eq:self-training}) aims to transductively ameliorate visual differences by averaging $\pmb\psi_{z_{i}^{\star}}$ with nearest test instances.
+Here, to prevent semantic drift caused by self-training, we only perform self-training once.